WebexSamples/webex-contact-center-api-samples/reporting-samples/graphql-sample/README.md

 #### Pagination support

 When using group bys, the data can be paginated to get more results, using the `pagination` argument.
-Refer section for Pagination on more details.
+Refer to the [Pagination section](#pagination-support-1) on more details.

 ### Structure of aggregation query